Coherence of Augmented Iwasawa Algebras: Non-coherence for two groups

 \begin{jlem} \h {M_{D,E} specific generating set lemma} The set $T = \{s_it_jz_m \mid i,j \in \{0, \dots, n-1 \}, m \geq 0 \}$ generates $M_{D,E}$ as a left $kG_{3,D,E}$-module.\\ \end{jlem} \begin{jpf} \h We have a generating set $S=S_1 \cup S_2 \cup S_3$ for $L_{D,E}$, and a surjection $q:L_{D,E} \rightarrow M_{D,E}$, so $M_{D,E}$ is generated by $q(S)$.
 It is easy to compute that $q(S_1) = q(S_2) = \{0\}$ and $q(S_3) = T$. $\square$\\ \end{jpf}

-\begin{jpf}[of Proposition \ref{M_{D,E} not fg prop}] \h Suppose, for a contradiction, that $M_{D,E}$ is finitely-generated.
+\begin{jpfof}[Proposition \ref{M_{D,E} not fg prop}] \h Suppose, for a contradiction, that $M_{D,E}$ is finitely-generated.
 In Lemma \ref{M_{D,E} specific generating set lemma}, we have an infinite generating set $T$ for $M_{D,E}$.
 By Lemma \ref{finite subset generation lemma}, a finite subset of $T$ generates $M_{D,E}$, in particular there exists a non-negative integer $N$ such that

 generates $M_{D,E}$. \\ Then $s_{0}t_{0}z_{N+1} \in M_{D,E} = \langle T_N \rangle$.
 Now, $kG_{3,D,E} = kU_3'[D,D^{-1}, E, E^{-1}]$, and so there exist $N' \in \mathbb{N}$, $c_{abijm} \in kU_3'$, such that